-The Audit Act 1994, as amended, requires that a performance audit be conducted of the Victorian Auditor-General's Office (VAGO) at least once every three years.
-The Public Accounts and Estimates Committee ('the Committee') is responsible under the Act for recommending, to both Houses of Parliament, the appointment of a suitably qualified person to undertake the performance audit.
+The Audit Act 1994, as amended, requires that an independent financial auditor be appointed for a period of three years to conduct annual financial audits of the Victorian Auditor-General's Office (VAGO).
+The Public Accounts and Estimates Committee ('the Committee') is responsible under the Act for recommending, to both Houses of Parliament, the appointment of a suitably qualified person to undertake the financial audit.

-Section 19 of the Audit Act 1994 states in part that:
+Section 17 of the Audit Act 1994 provides in part that: